| Additional Resources |

 - Back-Lit Evoluent Logo: A purely cosmetic feature which adds to the lustre and modern look of this mouse.
 The illumination turns off to conserve power when the system is in sleep mode.

 - Useful and Intuitive Driver: Mouse Manager for Windows (Microsoft Certified) or MAC OSX offers extensive custom, and even contextual, programming options yet is still easy to use through a simple and intuitive interface.

 - Extended Finger Flange: The Evoluent VerticalMouse C features a large finger flange designed to prevent the fifth finger from dragging on the desk.
-This flange is noticeably wider than that on earlier Evoluent models and has a slight upward curve to encourage the pinkie finger to remain securely in place.
+The flange has a slight upward curve to encourage the pinkie finger to remain securely in place.

 - Wireless Option: The Evoluent VerticalMouse C is also available in a Wireless format which is compatible with both PC and Mac operating systems.

 - Scroll Wheel: The Scroll Wheel has a central grooved soft rubber surface and offers smooth movement with gentle detents.

 - Speed Toggle: Move up or down through the 4 pointer speed settings with easy-to-access side button and clearly visible illuminated indicators.